 TRC Golf Classic

 The TRC Golf Classic takes place each August on the beautiful course at Moon Brook Country Club near Jamestown, NY.
-In its first 22 years, the tournament has netted almost $1.56 million for The Resource Center through Filling the Gap, which raises money to improve the lives of people with disabling conditions in Chautauqua County.
+Over the years, the tournament has netted more than $1.7 million for The Resource Center through Filling the Gap, which raises money to improve the lives of people with disabling conditions in Chautauqua County.
 Click here to visit the official TRC Golf Classic page.

 Lip Sync Battle